Adastra

 We’re committed to being the industry’s leading resource in education and advancement through research and advocacy.

-Headquartered in Wakefield, Massachusetts, Curaleaf has a presence in 22 states, and owns and operates 134 dispensaries and 26 cultivation sites with a focus on highly populated states including Arizona, Florida, Illinois, Massachusetts, New Jersey, New York, and Pennsylvania.
+Headquartered in New York, New York, Curaleaf has a presence in 18 states, and owns and operates 150 dispensaries and 21 cultivation sites with a focus on highly populated states including Arizona, Florida, Illinois, Massachusetts, New Jersey, New York, and Pennsylvania.

 An important step as you DYODD in any company is to review the company’s Investor Presentation and financial results.
 For Curaleaf, these are available in their Investor Relations page and their Financial Results page.